Billy Currington (album)

-Billy Currington is the first studio album by American country music singer Billy Currington.
+Billy Currington is the debut studio album by American country music singer Billy Currington.
 It was released in September 2003 via Mercury Records Nashville.
 The album produced the singles "Walk a Little Straighter" and "I Got a Feelin'".
 Both were Top 10 hits on the U.S. Billboard Hot Country Songs chart, peaking at numbers 8 and 5 respectively.
 The song "Ain't What It Used to Be" was later recorded by Megan Mullins, whose version was released as a single in 2006.
 Currington co-wrote all but one of the songs on the album.